ronzus/Set_Game/README.md

 ### - Experience in Program flow planning
 by designing the program flow and planing the work strategy beforehand
 we managed to finish the assignment with all of the available bonus requirements
 a week before the due date and without adding any additional functions to the original skeleton files given to us.
+In addition,we got 100 on this assignment.